learn-co-curriculum/fe-css-fundamentals/README.md

 #### Embedded

 Embedded CSS is included typically wihtin the `<head>` section of an HTML document within `<style>` elements.
-This only effects the elements selected across the particular page it is includded within.
+This only affects the elements selected across the particular page that it is includded within.

 ```html
 <style>